What is this deliverable for?

 Step 1 — Team Formation

 The recruiter or manager creates a group in Trimoji and adds members (existing employees or candidates).
-Each member must have completed their personality questionnaire and/or had their CV analyzed.
+Each member must have completed their personality questionnaire and/or have their CV analyzed.

 Step 2 — Report Generation